 Wen Jiabao sounds warning against interference in dispute with neighbours over potentially oil-rich South China Sea.

-Earlier on Saturday, Obama met with China’s premier, Wen Jiabao, after a week of sharp exchanges between the two nations.
+Barack Obama has held previously unscheduled talks with China’s premier, Wen Jiabao, after a week of sharp exchanges between the two nations.

-Obama and Wen met on the sidelines of the summit in Bali, following public quarrels over currency, trade and a territorial dispute in the South China Sea.
+Obama and Wen met on Saturday on the sidelines of the East Asia Summit on the Indonesian resort island of Bali, following public quarrels over currency, trade and a territorial dispute in the South China Sea.

 “The principal focus of the meeting was on economics,” Tom Donilon, Obama’s top national security adviser, had told reporters.

-Hillary Clinton, the US secretary of state, and Donilon joined Obama for the talks, an AFP photographer present at the start of the meeting saw.
+Hillary Clinton, the US secretary of state, Donilon, joined Obama for the talks, an AFP photographer present at the start of the meeting saw.

 Obama announced on Friday the “transfer” of 24 used F-16 fighter jets to Indonesia to bolster its poor air defence.